Legal Counsel To Defend Your Rights After Sustaining Brain Injuries

 A plaintiff often will need a qualified medical expert to provide an opinion that the trauma caused the TBI.
 For this reason, TBI litigation can be complex and requires the assistance of an experienced attorney.

-At Englander Peebles, we understand the pressures that people face when they suffer a serious injury like TBI.
+At Englander Peebles, we understand the pressures that people face when they suffer serious injuries like TBIs.
 We also know how frustrating it can be to face off against an insurance company.
 If the insurance company refuses to pay you in full, we won’t let you become victimized a second time.
 We will aggressively protect your rights.